ignotaC/tokpol/README.md

 Clang or gcc should do it.
 It's C99 + posix.
 I know it's unefficient but I wanted to write at leats one time in my life one thread per client program.
-Windows users must compile under cygwin.
-In future maybe no cygwin client version.
-But not server.
+Server -> Unix.
+Client under TCL should work on any platform.

-Client and server need configuration.
-In server we basically set port we run it under and user + pass.
+Server need configuration.
+In server we basically set port we run it under and user + pass also histroy file.
 Everything is in open file.
+I repeat everything on server is in open file.
+Password too.
 It's for some buddy talk so it's just a kiddo security.
 Server keeps history up to 1024 messages.
 Rest is simply removed.